MoOo2mini/EFML2025/_posts/overview.md

 ### Experimental setup

-In all experiments, we use Low-Rank Adaptation (LoRA) <d-cite key="hu2022lora"></d-cite> exclusively as our adapters, applying them across all linear layers in the model architecture.
-In addition, we set the mixture weight $$\alpha$$ in the final loss equation to 0.5, i.e. $$\mathcal{L} = 0.5\mathcal{L}_{\text{KD}} + 0.5\mathcal{L}_{\text{LM}}$$.
+In all experiments, we use [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b-hf) as the baseline model.
+We compare 3 different methods (LoRA, PiSSA, MiLoRA) on various downstream tasks. itemize로 설명..?

-In  a preliminary experiment, we perform continual pre-training using the "frozen" [Llama-3.2-1B](https://huggingface.co/meta-llama/Llama-3.2-1B) as the student model with LoRA rank 8 on the [QuRatedPajama-260B](https://huggingface.co/datasets/princeton-nlp/QuRatedPajama-260B) dataset <d-cite key="pmlr-v235-wettig24a"></d-cite>.
-We find that the loss and evaluation scores converge at 5B training tokens.
-Therefore, we use a subset of 5B tokens from QuRatedPajama-260B as our pre-training data for all pre-training settings.
+We conduct our experiments on

 ### Knowledge distillation helps improve performance